Please Come Home for Christmas: Jon Bon Jovi/Bon Jovi version

-Jon Bon Jovi also covered the song on the 1992 holiday album A Very Special Christmas 2 in the style of Eagles.
+Jon Bon Jovi also covered "Please Come Home for Christmas" on the 1992 holiday album A Very Special Christmas 2 in the style of Eagles.
 In 1994 the same recording was released as a charity single in Europe, but this time instead of being credited as a solo recording by Jon Bon Jovi it was released under the band name Bon Jovi.
 A promo music video that featured supermodel Cindy Crawford was made to accompany that release.
 The 1994 single release reached the top 10 in the United Kingdom, Ireland, and Italy.
 Don Felder of Eagles also featured on guitar in this version of the song.

 Critical reception

 Stuart Bailie from NME wrote, "Sleighbells, big choirs, some hammond organ.
-Cindy Crawford snogs Jon on the cover for charidee {sic} (well, she'd have to, wouldn't she?).
+Cindy Crawford snogs Jon on the cover for charidee [sic] (well, she'd have to, wouldn't she?).
 Alright, but not as nice as The Eagles' versh of the song."
 Mark Frith from Smash Hits gave it a full score of five out of five and named it Best New Single, saying, "Bit of a Christmas standard this [...].
 But it's not been sung as perfectly as this.
 It's a short, sweet song.
 The right sentiments for Christmas so boyfriends will buy it for girlfriends and vice versa.
 Perfect."